-A human detective might have missed it, but Connor’s mind was already calculating.
+A human detective might have missed it, but Connor's mind was already processing it.
+He knelt, scanning the faint blue stain only he could see.
+"Model AX400."
+He spoke to himself.

-Another faint mark.
-Fresh.
+Connor followed the tracks until it lead to a door.
 The lock, though seemingly undisturbed, had been tampered with recently.
-His hand hovered over the knob, calculating the risks, the probabilities.
-For a brief moment, his eyes darkened—not physically, but somewhere deep inside, the certainty faltered.
+His hand hovered over the knob and for a brief moment, his eyes darkened, somewhere deep inside the certainty had faltered.
 What if there was something more behind this?
 A hesitation, almost imperceptible, then gone.

 With a quick hand, the door swung open, revealing darkness.
 His sensors heightened, detecting subtle shifts in temperature, small particles in the air.
 But there was no immediate threat, no sound but the distant rain.
 He scanned the space and took a step closer.